 Like dive compasses, marine compasses use a fixed needle and a moving card suspended in liquid rather than a conventional jewel bearing spindle.
 The liquid absorbs motion and allows for accurate readings even in rough conditions, making them ideal for use on kayaks, canoes, and boats.
 The Brunton Dash Mount Compass is designed to fit into manufacturer-ready recesses on your kayak or boat bulkhead.
 The flush mount style is secure, stable, and great for maintaining your vessel’s sleek lines.

-Amazon reviewers love how easy the compass is to install, although several users recommend switching the provided sheet metal screws for stainless steel ones that won’t corrode with exposure to saltwater.
-The direct reading disc’s white-on-black color scheme is easily readable with a single glance and features 5º graduations for impressive accuracy.
+Additionally, the direct reading disc’s white-on-black color scheme is easily readable with a single glance and features 5º graduations for impressive accuracy.
 Use the reciprocal bearing to chart a return course to the same point from which you started.
 The compass measures 4” x 3” x 3” and weighs 8.3 ounces.

 Best Android App: Compass 360 Pro

 The Compass 360 Pro is a free Android app that stands out for its ease of use.
 It has fewer additional features than most digital compasses, but for many reviewers, its simplicity is part of its appeal.
 It looks and behaves like a traditional compass, with a large dial and incredibly smooth movements.
 Like a traditional compass, you will need to hold your phone flat to get the most accurate results.
 In addition to decimal bearings, it displays cardinal bearings that make it simple to explain general direction to others.